TalChenBE/Temporal-Link-Prediction-Model-for-Weighted-Dynamic-Networks/README.md

 - _utils:_ The utils of the project contain the algorithm to reduce the iCite dataset as mentioned in our article.
 The algorithm (`iCite-reduce-dataset.ipynb`) to reduce the dataset, if you are using Google Collab or Kaggle, then you may need to reduce the dataset. if so you can run this algorithm on your dataset.
 Note: if you want to reduce the model to its maximum you need to run the model until the output is the same.

+- _Datasets:_ The dataset of the project, cntains the Reduced iCite Dataset, and UCSB Dataset.
+Go to [Data](#data) section for more understanding about each one of the files.

 - _assets:_ The assets of the project, cntains the images for the readme file.

 ## Data